-This information booklet is aimed at helping you become acquainted with the school and how it functions.
+This information booklet is aimed at helping you become acquainted with our school.
 We also extend an invitation to you to become involved in the life of our school.

 Please remember there are many staff available to help you and your child in their orientation to our school.
 Please contact us if we can be of assistance.